Geneva is the start of many people’s trips to Switzerland, due to its busy airport which often has a lot of great flight deals.

 Not only that, Geneva’s perfect location on the border of France and Switzerland means that you can do an abundance of great day trips from Geneva that bring you totally different cultural experiences.

-So while you could certainly spend plenty of time exploring all the things to do in Geneva, one of the top places to visit in Switzerland, you can also use it as a base for several beautiful day trips in Switzerland and France.
+However, you can also use it as a base for several beautiful day trips in Switzerland and France.

 Best Day Trips from Geneva

 WHAT IS IT: One of my favorite towns in Switzerland, this lakeside gem that is home to the Montreux Jazz Fest each year is worth a visit no matter the time of year.

 Whether you visit at the height of summer activity or in the peacefulness of winter, Montreux’s lakeside setting surrounded by a ring of snow-capped mountains (no matter the time of year) is unbeatable.

 WHAT TO DO: The town itself is gorgeous and home to several points of interest, the most obvious of which is Chateau de Chillon (Chillon Castle) a beautiful medieval castle that sits as a little island right on the bank of Lac Leman.

 It’s one of those places that I’m sure you’ve seen a million times on the internet.
 It’s one of the most famous Swiss castles, and in a country known for its beautiful castles, that’s truly saying something.

 Besides the Chateau, which is well worth the day trip from Geneva just to see, you can also walk along the Montreux lakeside promenade.

 Another great thing to do is check out the museum dedicated to Queen, which is in the studio where Freddie Mercury and the rest of his bandmates recorded several albums), or visit the nearby Chaplin’s World museum dedicated to Charlie Chaplin (another famous Montreux ex-resident) in Corsier-sur-Vevey.